vision2learn/v2l-pattern-library/src/site/content/lean-management/unit-1/session-2/page6.md

 ---
-title: Who is involved in the Productivity Needs Analysis process?
+title: Who is involved in the Productivity Needs Analysis process
 ---

   * [Session 1](../../unit01/session01/pg1.asp)